jodi-j/cis479-proj2/README.md

 # cis479-proj2
+Welcome to our Minimax AI Tic-Tac-Toe game!

-to install pygame, run in terminal: pip install pygame
+To install pygame, run in terminal: pip install pygame
         OR
   pip3 install pygame

-if you are getting an error that the environment is externally managed: python3 -m venv myenv source myenv/bin/activate myenv\Scripts\activate
+If you are getting an error that the environment is externally managed: python3 -m venv myenv source myenv/bin/activate myenv\Scripts\activate